Key stages covered

 Align with leadership’s strategic goals

-Keep the emphasis on the vision and mission of your leadership.
+Keep the emphasis on the existing vision and mission of your leadership.
 Any executive, vice president or director has a strategy for winning, and it’s crucial accessibility not be seen as an impediment to their success as a leader.

 Market share and competitive advantage